 Acupuncture is one of the many skills used within physiotherapy as an integrated approach to the management of pain and inflammation and as a means of stimulating the body’s own healing chemicals in order to aid recovery and enhance rehabilitation.

 Acupuncture within physiotherapy is used against the background of clinical and research evidence.
 The concept of Traditional Chinese Medicine [TCM] is an ancient system of written scripts as far back as 1000BC, founded on the holistic concept of treatment and an acknowledgement of the body’s ability to return to its balanced state of health, given the correct stimulus to do so.

 There are many forces within the body that require balance in order to achieve health and fitness; two forces that are commonly referred to are YIN [negative] and YANG [positive].
 Treatment with Acupuncture is undertaken with the aim or restoring all the body systems to a state of balance (homeostasis).
 This is achieved by an in depth physiotherapy assessment to determine the source of the imbalance and the correct acupuncture points required to address this imbalance and facilitate the body’s return to a state of health both physically and mentally.

-The body has the ability to “self repair; the use of Acupuncture, Acupressure or Electro-Acupuncture enhances the repair mechanism and enables an improved recovery time.
+The body has the ability to “self repair" with the use of Acupuncture, Acupressure or Electro-Acupuncture enhancing the repair mechanism and enabling an improved recovery time.
 This allows other physiotherapy treatments such as exercise, muscle strengthening and rehabilitation to achieve more effective results.